 No matter how small your business is, if you have an online payment system that can accept multiple currencies, you have the potential to reach customers around the world.

-Retail payments by mobile apps, like Google Wallet, PayPal, and Apple Pay, are expected to amount to $318.8 billion by 2020.
+Retail payments by mobile apps, like Google Wallet, PayPal, and Apple Pay, are expected to amount to $190 billion in transaction volume by 2021.
 If you have an online payment system that accepts these forms of payment, you increase your opportunity to reach your target audience and close a sale.

 If you operate a subscription-style service or charge your customers monthly fees, an online payment system can save you some time by automating the collection process.